 Unsettling Healthcare is an initiative for critical social and political science enquiry on emergent trends in the global healthcare economy.
-Based at the Department of International Development at King’s College London, we aim to critically examine the changing profile of healthcare financing, provision and consumption, with a particular emphasis on the challenges now faced in middle-income countries.
+Based at the Department of International Development at King’s College London and the Department of International Development at the University of Sussex, we aim to critically examine the changing profile of healthcare financing, provision and consumption, with a particular emphasis on the challenges now faced in middle-income countries.
 Partners include researchers, health activists and policy makers interested in promoting equity and inclusion in healthcare systems.
 Our research has received funding support from the UK ESRC, MRC, Wellcome Trust, DfID, Australian Aid, British Academy and Newton Fund.

 Picture credit: KiloCharlieLima, via Wikimedia Commons

 Susan Fairley Murray is Professor of Health, Society and Development at King’s College London.
 She is an interdisciplinary social scientist working at the interface of Sociology, Public Health and International Development Studies.
 Her research examines how health systems can generate or prevent health and wider social goals.
 This work has addressed questions related to poverty and access to healthcare, neoliberalization and the commercialisation of healthcare, globalisation and the healthcare economy, the social organisation of healthcare, and maternal and reproductive health policy.

 Benjamin Hunter is Lecturer in International Development at the University of Sussex.
 His work examines how market theories are promoted in the health sector, and the systems and inequities that ensue.
 Ben uses social science approaches to understand these healthcare systems, their regulation and the ways in which people try to navigate them.
 Current projects consider commercial healthcare brokerage in India, the effects of the ‘beyond aid’ transition in development aid for health, and the regulation of the private healthcare sector in Maharashtra, India.